Technique To Do Lightning Stitch On Sewing Machine| Let’s Do Lightning Bolt

 What Is A Lightning Stitch On A Sewing Machine?

-So your seams don’t snap when the fabric stretches.
+So your seams don’t snap when sewing stretch fabric.
 It’s stronger and flatter than a basic zigzag.
-That’s why it’s ideal for seams on t-shirts, leggings, and other stretch garments.
+That’s why it’s ideal for seams on t-shirts, leggings, and other stretch garments like catch stitch.

 What Is A Lightning Stitch On A Sewing Machine